A slow cooker minestrone is a fantastic dinner dish that you can get slowly cooking early in the morning and have it ready for dinner.

 What to Serve with the Minestrone Soup

 There are plenty of side dishes that will work nicely with this soup.
 Below are a couple of ideas that I love.

-I love having this minestrone with some crunchy garlic bread on the side.
-However, with the pasta in the soup you might find extra bread may be too many carbs for your liking.
+I love having this minestrone with some crunchy garlic bread or sourdough on the side.
+Both are perfect for dipping into the soup and soaking up all those lovely flavors.
+However, with the pasta in the soup, you might find extra bread may be too many carbs for your liking.

 Slow Cooker Minestrone Recipe

 - 5 bacon rashers, diced